 Can you use Loom for free?

-Yes, the recording software Loom both has a freemium version and a free premium trial period of 14 days.
+Yes, the recording software Loom has a freemium version and a free premium trial period of 14 days.

 Is Loom good for YouTube videos?